vtexdocs/help-center-content/docs/announcements/en/rede-has-a-new-integration-with-vtex.md

 ---
-title: "Rede has a new integration with VTEX"
+title: 'Rede has a new integration with VTEX'
 id: zU5CPR5Doc4KYyyOoSAuO
 status: PUBLISHED
 createdAt: 2018-04-13T15:51:42.977Z